isomerpages/sndgo-corp/_about-smart-nation/transforming-singapore-through-technology.md

 #### Open Data

 Data sets collected by public agencies are now available and accessible to the public through online portals, making it easy for developers to co-create digital solutions to benefit society.
-Access the [open data sets available here](/resources/open-data)
+Access the open data sets available [here](/resources/open-data).

 #### Living Laboratory